No Such Thing as a Fish: Reception

-Miranda Sawyer in The Observer gave the podcast a positive review writing, "the podcast is jolly, packed with impressive and silly facts, and so far hasn't descended into too much in-joke chumminess, so hooray for No Such Thing As a Fish".
+Miranda Sawyer in The Observer gave the podcast a positive review writing, "the podcast is jolly, packed with impressive and silly facts, and so far hasn't descended into too much in-joke chumminess, so hooray for No Such Thing as a Fish".

 Comedy critic Bruce Dessau wrote on his Beyond the Joke blog that: "All it lacks is the likes of Alan Davies [a panelist on the TV version of QI] and co chipping in with their comedic quips, but there are still plenty of laughs to be had."

 In December 2014 the podcast was named by Apple as the "Best New Podcast" for 2014.
 In March 2015 it won the "Internet Award" in the 2015 Chortle Awards.
 It won the same award again in March 2016.

 In April 2019 it was announced that the podcast won the "Heinz Oberhummer Award für Wissenschaftskommunikation" (Heinz Oberhummer Award in science communication), an Austrian award for excellence in science communication.
 The award is named after Heinz Oberhummer, an Austrian physicist, founder and former part of an Austrian science cabaret, the Science Busters.

 Products

 On 20 November 2015, The Complete First Year of No Such Thing As A Fish LP record was released, containing a bonus-length exclusive episode not planned for broadcast, featuring a guest appearance of Corey Taylor.
 The LP, released by Alcopop!
 Records, included downloadable versions of the first 52 episodes of the series, covering the entire first year of the podcast.
 It was released on heavyweight black and yellow limited edition vinyl.

 On 2 November 2017, a book written by the four presenters entitled No Such Thing as a Fish presents The Book of the Year was published, which features facts collected during the year 2017.
-On 18 October 2018, a follow-up, The Book of the Year 2018 was released.
-On 24 October 2019, "The Book of the Year 2019" was released.

-In the opening discussion on the 16 October 2020 episode, Dan, James and Anna confirmed there would be no 2020 edition because "once you get to C for Covid that was going to be most of the book".

-They have also released a hoodie, T-shirt and a USB with the complete second year and a bonus episode.

 Comic Relief marathon special

-In aid of Comic Relief for 2021, a one-off marathon special was streamed live for over 20 hours across 12-13 March 2021, featuring 35 guests for 35 minutes each.
+In aid of Comic Relief for 2021, a one-off marathon special was streamed live for over 20 hours across 12–13 March 2021, featuring 35 guests for 35 minutes each.

-International Factball

-International Factball was a series of unique episodes released during the 2014 FIFA World Cup.
-The format was shortened to two facts, both of which were about a different country competing in the World Cup.
-These facts were then pitted against each other to determine the winning country based on how interesting it's fact was.
-Although England competed in the 2014 World Cup, it wasn't featured as a main country, rather every episode featured a brief "half-time show" where a fact from England was featured.